Saturday, October 27, 2012

 In this sort of situation, I open the fridge and peer in, looking for things that need to be used.
 Usually, this will inspire me to come up with a fast, edible improv dish, or remind me of a recipe I've made before which is worth repeating.
 This time I remembered the bunch of beautifully fresh spinach we had bought the day before.
 You have to use that up pretty quickly.
 I had been thinking before that a pasta dish of some sort might fill the bill for dinner, but I hadn't settled on anything, so this led me to wonder about pasta+spinach+?? for a quick, full-meal-deal.
 (This type of pasta dish, BTW, is known as "spaghettata" in Italy-- a sort of Italian version of what my late husband Wayne's Irish grandmother called "bread-and-with-it".)
 Fresh oregano in the garden, fresh mushrooms (also purchased the day before), a little white wine needing to be used up... the result was the following dish, which my husband declared "one of the best pasta dishes I've eaten in a long time"!

 I opted to add strips of browned President's Choice (made by Gardein) PC Blue Menu The World's Best Meatless Seasoned Chicken Breast (a Canadian brand).
-My husband thought that was the least interesting part of the dish and said it could easily be left out without losing anything, so I've added that, or an alternative, as an optional ingredient.
-Gardein "Chick'n Filets" would work, or my cutlets or Crispy Marinated Tofu from my newest book, World Vegan Feast (or "Breast of Tofu" in my other books), or Soy Curls, or whatever is your favorite chicken sub.
+My husband thought that was the least interesting part of the dish and said it could easily be left out without losing anything, so I've added that, or any favorite vegan chicken-y alternative, as an optional ingredient.
+My cutlets from my newest book, World Vegan Feast (or "Breast of Tofu" in my other books or at this post), or Soy Curls, or whatever is your favorite chicken sub.

 I hope you enjoy this dish as much as DH did!